-As she transformed the lovely legs, she had never gotten used to scaled and fused to end in the broad fan that would now push her through the waves.
+As she transformed, the lovely legs she had never gotten used to scaled and fused to end in the broad fan that would now push her through the waves.
 She sank into the water and was gone.

 He backed his way to the beach eyes kept seaward scanning and hoping.
-She broached one last time, her back to the incoming waves, as he stood with sea foam washing over his feet.
-The arc of her muscular back, arms crossed over still human breasts… the thrust of her neck pitching back, long, black, hair cascading behind her.
+She broached one last time, her back to the incoming waves, as he stood with seafoam washing over his feet.
+The arc of her muscular back, arms crossed over still human breasts… the thrust of neck, head pitching back, long, dark-henna hair cascading behind her.
 The feathered crest of breaking waves framed her as she surfaced in a spray of moonlight caught drops.
+She was free and what was love but being able to give her that.
 He swallowed and wiped wetness of his own from black-stubbled cheeks.

-She was free and what was love but being able to give her that.
 She pushed off into the trough and was soon out of sight.
-He waited at the breakers’ edge until the moon set and night became the darkness before dawn.
+He waited at the breakers edge until the moon set and night became the darkness that seemed endless until dawn.
 While she was with him, they had loved with the certainty and power of the tide.
-His heart had followed the rhythm of hers.
-He knew it would never beat the same way again.
+His heart had followed the rhythm of hers and he knew it would never beat the same way again.